-- An ecologically coherent network of MPAs which are well managed under the Convention for the Protection of the Marine Environment of the North-east Atlantic (OSPAR Convention), specifically OSPAR Region II: Greater North Sea; and - Good Environmental Status under the UK Marine Strategy.
+- Scottish Biodiversity Strategy's Big Step 6 (Marine and coastal ecosystems restored) Priority Project 12 (Increase environmental status of our seas); - A network of MPAs around the UK, as outlined under the UK Marine & Coastal Access Act (2009) (Section 123) of relevance to Scotland; - An ecologically coherent network of MPAs which are well managed under the Convention for the Protection of the Marine Environment of the North-east Atlantic (OSPAR Convention), specifically OSPAR Region II: Greater North Sea; and - Good Environmental Status under the UK Marine Strategy.

-This site has been designated to afford protection to the following features representative of the northern North Sea: the broad-scale habitats Subtidal mud, Subtidal sand, Subtidal mixed sediments and the marine species Ocean quahog (Arctica islandica).
-Ocean quahog are a Feature of Conservation Importance (FOCI), and are included on the OSPAR list of threatened and/or Declining Habitats & Species across the North-east Atlantic.
+This site has been designated to protect Ocean quahog (Arctica islandica) aggregations, including their supporting habitat.
+Ocean quahog aggregations are a Priority Marine Feature (PMF) in Scotland's seas and Ocean quahog are included on the OSPAR list of threatened or declining habitats and species across the North-east Atlantic.

-This site provides conservation benefits to the wider marine environment and society by affording protection to Ocean quahog and a range of Broad-scale habitats and their associated biological communities and consequently the provision of the following ecosystem services:
+This site provides conservation benefits to the wider marine environment and society by affording protection to Ocean quahog aggregations and their supporting habitat and consequently the provision of the following ecosystem services: